2008 Western Australian gas crisis: Mining industry

 Western Australian-based mining companies could have potentially lost hundreds of millions of dollars, because the state is the world's largest producer of iron ore and one of the largest producers of gold and nickel, exporting $48.4 billion of minerals and energy in 2006.
 Three days after the blast, the world's largest mining company, BHP Billiton, said it was assessing the gas shortage's impact, but its iron ore mines at Mount Newman and Nickel West were running normally.
 On 13 June, BHP Billiton brought forward the closure of its nickel smelter in Kalgoorlie by four months, which increased its gas supplies for its Worsley Alumina refinery.
 A spokesperson for Rio Tinto, the world's third-largest mining company, said the company was prioritising its power usage and using diesel and other alternative fuels for its mines, shipping terminals and railways.
-The world's third-biggest gold producer, Newmont Mining, said it was "investigating alternative gas and energy sources", and Iluka Resources, the largest zircon producer, shut down its Western Australian operations on 5 June and said it was awaiting advice from power supplier Alinta Gas.
+The world's third-biggest gold producer, Newmont, said it was "investigating alternative gas and energy sources", and Iluka Resources, the largest zircon producer, shut down its Western Australian operations on 5 June and said it was awaiting advice from power supplier Alinta.
 Oxiana Limited, soon to be the world's second-largest zinc producer, used standby diesel power at its Golden Grove mine until 6 June, when they obtained an alternative source.
-Newcrest Mining, a gold mining company located at Telfer, switched to its limited stockpile of diesel fuel.
-Fonterra Co-operative Group also switched to diesel power.
-Minara Resources, the country's second-largest nickel producer, was "using the time opportunistically on plant maintenance", as natural gas was its Murrin Murrin mine's only energy source.
+Newcrest, a gold mining company located at Telfer, switched to its limited stockpile of diesel fuel.
+Fonterra also switched to diesel power.
+Minara Resources, the country's second-largest nickel producer, was "using the time opportunistically on plant maintenance", as natural gas was its Murrin Murrin Mine's only energy source.
 Minara Resources predicted that its full-year production would be reduced by 8%.
 Alcoa, which operates bauxite mines and alumina refineries with Alumina, declared force majeure as a precaution on 11 June.
 A spokesperson said, "We are continuing production, which is down a bit, and we are fuelling our energy needs with diesel supply... we have enough diesel to last us for weeks, but not months".
 Alcoa's United States parent company said it expects the company's second-quarter earnings to be reduced by $12–17 million due to the extra cost of gas and diesel.

 Woodside Petroleum's North West Shelf Venture increased production of natural gas to meet Apache Energy's shortfall.
 Apache's managing director Tim Wall said it was a small quantity of relief; Premier Carpenter said Woodside was providing an extra 50 terajoules of gas per day for the domestic energy grid.